saptarshibasu/kafka-study/README.md

     * Co-ordinator responds back with the assignment information
   * Stable
 * Static membership with `group.instance.id` so that the same set of partitions are assigned back to the member after temporary network partitioning (within `session.timeout`) without a fresh rebalancing
 * Release 2.4.0 onwards, incremental rebalance protocol tries to minimize the partition migration and let the consumers retain their partitions during rebalancing
+* Consumers should provide an implementation of `ConsumerRebalanceListener` to commit the offsets in Kafka and / or external store before the partitions are revoked

 ### Delivery Symantics

 * Exactly once semantic was introduced in version 0.11 with support from the following features
-  * idempotence - `enable.idempotence` (broker config)
+  * idempotence - `enable.idempotence` (producer config)
   * transaction - `transactional.id` (producer config)
 * Kafka supports
-  * At most once — Messages may be lost but are never redelivered
+  * **At most once** — Messages may be lost but are never redelivered
-  * At least once — Messages are never lost but may be redelivered
+  * **At least once** — Messages are never lost but may be redelivered
-  * Exactly once — this is what people actually want, each message is delivered once and only once
+  * **Exactly once** — this is what people actually want, each message is delivered once and only once
 * Producer Perspective
   * At most once - No retry if successful response from broker is not received (`retries = 0`)
   * At least once - If no success response received from broker, retry again (`retries = Integer.MAX_VALUE`, `delivery.timeout.ms = 120000`)
   * Exactly once -
     * `retries = Integer.MAX_VALUE`, `delivery.timeout.ms = 120000`, `enable.idempotence = true`
-    * Broker assigns each new producer a unique id (PID) and keeps a sequence number per partition that starts from 0 and increments with each message sent
+    * Broker assigns each new producer a unique id (PID) and keeps a sequence number per partition that starts from 0 and increments with each message sent (If `transactional.id` is specified, an epoch is also maintained against the PID to fence off multiple producers with the same PID and transaction id)
     * Relying on the in-order property of Kafka (and TCP), the broker will only keep track of the highest sequence number seen and reject any sequence number which is not exacly 1 higher than the last seen number
     * Messages with a lower sequence number result in a duplicate error, which can be ignored by the producer
     * Messages with a higher number result in an out-of-sequence error, which indicates that some messages have been lost, and is fatal
     * The PID, producer epoch and the first sequence number within the set will be stored at the message set level to reduce the overhead at message level
     * Since each new instance of a producer is assigned a new unique PID, we can only guarantee idempotent production within a single producer session
-    * Producers lease PIDs for a fixed duration of time from the co-ordinator broker to ensure that the brokers don't go out-of-memory to keep track of all PIDs
+    * Producers lease PIDs for a fixed duration of time from the transaction co-ordinator broker to ensure that the brokers don't go out-of-memory to keep track of all PIDs
 * Consumer Perspective
   * At most once - `enable.auto.commit` commits the offset even before the messages were processed
   * At least once - The writes to the down stream system when retried without the offsets